-Editor, journalist, photographer and digital content producer, Travis de Jonk is a communications professional with 15 years experience working across online, broadcast and print media sectors.
-A voracious culture vulture with extensive knowledge of – and passion for – the arts, entertainment, politics and pop culture, his notable roles include state editor for SameSame.com.au, co-producer & presenter on Hide & Seek JOY 94.9fm, and executive producer of industry recognised film show 25 Frames for Channel 31 Melbourne, just to name a few.
-Born in Dubai with a worldly cultural mix of Portuguese, Sri Lankan, Dutch and English heritage, Travis is a well travelled Sydney-sider who continues to enjoy a passionate love affair with Sydney, it’s inspiring beauty, energy and people.
-He falls deeper in love with the city everyday.
+Editor, journalist, photographer and digital content producer, Travis de Jonk is a communications professional with 15 years’ experience working across online, broadcast and print media sectors.
+A voracious culture vulture with extensive knowledge of – and passion for – the arts, entertainment, politics and pop culture, his notable roles include state editor for SameSame.com.au, co-producer and presenter on JOY 94.9’s Hide & Seek, executive producer of industry recognised film show 25 Frames for Channel 31 Melbourne and producer of the Sentinel Speakeasy, the official podcast of the Sydney Sentinel.
+Born in Dubai with a worldly cultural mix of Portuguese, Sri Lankan, Dutch and English heritage, Travis is a well travelled Sydneysider who enjoys a passionate love affair with Sydney and its inspiring beauty, energy and people.
+He falls deeper in love with the city every day.

 Like many wordsmiths, Rita has been a writer all her life, although professionally only in the last five or so years.
 It comes naturally to her, although she confesses to fussing a lot over her copy.
 Her published work has included website content, newsletters, profiles, feature articles, media releases and other marketing material, reports, social media copy – all the major forms of content.
 She’s written about arts and entertainment, current affairs, social issues, the LGBTQI community, small business and lifestyle.
 Apart from professional writing, she enjoys writing poetry, children’s stories, song lyrics and speeches.
 Rita believes Sydney is akin to a big theme park with lots of different ‘lands’ to escape to: beaches, big city, rivers, parks, mountains.
 “I love our incredible festivals, cultural offerings, good food and impressive diversity,” she enthuses.
 “Sydneysiders love life.
 The Sydney Sentinel is here to prove it.”